 This program combines the development of language skills with English- and German-taught courses that expose you to Germany’s fascinating history and present-day culture and society.
 German language courses are available at the beginning and intermediate level.
 A German-taught Literature course is offered for advanced-level students.
-Field study plays a central role in the program, taking you outside the classroom to discover the rich heritage and contemporary culture of Berlin and Germany.
+Course-related excursions plays a central role in the program, taking you outside the classroom to discover the rich heritage and contemporary culture of Berlin and Germany.

 Study in Berlin this summer!